 - a.
 Real-time telemetry values for generation output, which represents the initial generation MW values. - b.
 Forecasted values of zonal, load, and the last RTD powerflow transmission zonal - c.
 Real-time telemetry values for phase angle regulator flows, which represent their initial power schedule if optimized; otherwise the real-time telemetry represents their final power schedule. - d.
 Real-Time telemetry values to model unscheduled transmission system powerflows such as Lake Erie Circulation. - e.
 Current facility outage schedules, including forced and scheduled outages and any outages that affect system transfer limits. - f.
-For LESRs and Aggregations containing only LESRs only real-time telemetry of energy storage levels. - g.
-For ESRs and Aggregations containing only ESRs only, real-time telemetry of energy storage level - h.
-For solar or wind IPR and ESR Generators-that participate in a CSR, the MW values from real-time telemetry shall represent each Generator's equivalent output at the Point of Injection - Aggregations comprised of ESR, Wind, or Solar only are not eligible to participate in a CSR.-
+For LESRs real-time telemetry of energy storage levels. - g.
+For ESRs real-time telemetry of energy storage level - h.
+For solar or wind IPR and ESR Generators-that participate in a CSR, the MW values from real-time telemetry shall represent each Generator's equivalent output at the Point of Injection - Aggregations comprised of ESR, Wind, or Solar only are not eligible to participate in a CSR.